 How To Stop Your Maine Coon Crying

 Maine Coons are very bright felines.
 Therefore, if an owner responds to every single Maine Coon cry this particular cat breed is likely to quickly associate a link, and cry every time they want something.

-Learned behaviour is one of the most difficult Maine Coon behavioural problems to resolve, and it is vital that owners are aware of this.
-Whilst it might not have taken long to accidentally teach your Maine Coon undesirable behavioural traits, reversing these behaviours will take a great deal of patience, persistence and repetition.
+Learned behavior is one of the most difficult Maine Coon behavioral problems to resolve, and it is vital that owners are aware of this.
+Whilst it might not have taken long to accidentally teach your Maine Coon undesirable behavioral traits, reversing these behaviors will take a great deal of patience, persistence, and repetition.
 Don’t give in!